Best small SUVs and crossovers for 2019

 The best small SUVs and crossovers give you a commanding, high-rise view of the road and a practical, spacious interior.
 These crossovers are also more fuel-efficient and easier to manage around town than a full-sized large SUV.

-Most car manufacturers now offer at least one compact SUV in their range, with models such as the Audi Q3, VW Tiguan, Vauxhall Mokki and Renault Captur.
+Most car manufacturers now offer at least one compact SUV in their range, with models such as the Audi Q3, VW Tiguan, Vauxhall Mokka and Renault Captur.
 But the best-known by far is the ultra-popular Nissan Qashqai.

 Below are the very best small SUVs and crossovers that excelled in our tests.
 These cars offer a great driving position, won't cost you a fortune in fuel and will look fantastic outside your home.